 The Club’s ladies and junior set-up is strong with over fifty teams playing in Alty kits every weekend, although the potential to exploit these links remains largely untapped.

-With no debt and an eighty-year lease on a ground in an affluent area, the Club has every opportunity to over the long term.
+With no debt and an eighty-year lease on a ground in an affluent area, the Club has every opportunity to turn around its current playing fortunes and to go from strength to strength over the longer term.

 Agreed Weaknesses/Threats